 When we left Bahia Tortugas to continue south down the Baja peninsula, the light northerly wind we’d had on the first part of our Mexican voyage had built to a perfect 15 knots and CELESTE flew on her way.
 It only lasted a few hours, but it was a great start to our next two-day hop to Bahia Magdalena, a giant bay famous for the gray whales that mate and give birth there each winter.

 Happy new year, Gone Floatabout readers!

-Just like last year, I’ve put together a little “year in review”, with some of the highlights (or not so high lights) of 2017 aboard Celeste: Continue reading
+Like last year, I’ve put together a little “year in review”, with some of the highlights (or not so high lights) of 2017 aboard Celeste: Continue reading

 After being weather-bound for two weeks in Yakutat, we were finally able to set sail on September 1st.
 The forecast was for 30 hours of light westerly breeze before the next southeasterly gale arrived.
 It was 140 nautical miles to the shelter of the Inside Passage, so we would have to average 4.67 knots to make it in time.
 Normally (but what’s normal in Alaska? okay, so, in a decent breeze) we average 5 to 6 knots under sail, but this forecast was for very light winds – the calm before the next storm – which meant we’d have to motor at least part of the time.
 But after thinking we’d be in Yakutat all winter… motoring seemed a small price to pay.